SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 * Use Hystrix Command(s) and/or Collapser(s) to invoke dependent services.
 * Add and Use the Hystrix metrics stream service.

+> Note: Most of the example code in the following sections are based on using Hystrix in a ASP.NET Core application.
+If you are developing a ASP.NET 4.x application or a Console based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker) for example code you can use.

 ### 1.2.1 Add NuGet References

 There are two types of NuGets that you need to be concerned with when adding Hystrix to your application.